Free U.S. shipping on orders $45+ · Subscribe & save

 The most effective cognitive performance stacks go beyond caffeine and L-theanine.
 Some newer focus stacks also use compounds like theacrine and methylliberine, which are being studied as companion stimulants, though the long-term evidence is still much smaller than it is for caffeine.
 According to NutraIngredients, a study published in Cureus found that combining caffeine with theacrine and methylliberine improved speed, accuracy, and cognitive performance while reducing the jitteriness associated with caffeine alone.
 An earlier study covered by the same outlet reported that adding theacrine and methylliberine to a moderate 125 mg caffeine dose improved working memory, cognitive control, and reaction time consistency.

-That's the principle behind Roon, a zero-nicotine sublingual pouch built on a stack of caffeine (40 mg), L-theanine, theacrine, and methylliberine.
-It delivers 4 to 6 hours of sustained focus without the cortisol spikes of coffee, the inconsistency of matcha, or the tolerance treadmill of caffeine-only products.
-For anyone tired of weighing caffeine in matcha vs coffee, Roon sidesteps the tradeoff entirely.
+That's the principle behind Roon, a zero-nicotine sublingual pouch built on a stack of caffeine (80 mg), L-theanine, theacrine, and methylliberine.
+It delivers 6 to 8 hours of sustained focus without the cortisol spikes of coffee, the inconsistency of matcha, or the tolerance treadmill of caffeine-only products.
+With caffeine comparable to a cup of coffee (~80 mg) but smoothed by L-theanine and extended to 6-8 hours by theacrine and methylliberine, Roon sidesteps the matcha vs coffee tradeoff entirely.

 How to Choose Your Caffeine Source

-Here's a quick framework for anyone still deciding between coffee vs matcha caffeine, or something else altogether:
+Here's a quick framework for anyone still deciding between coffee vs matcha caffeine, or exploring coffee alternatives for focus altogether:

 FactorCoffeeMatchaRoon